RaVkloc/IRC_Chat/README.md

 # IRC_Chat
 Application is implementation of our own IRC chat protocol.
-Application is divided into two main parts server an client.
+Application is divided into two main parts server and client.
 It works in local network or can be deployed to external server.
 Communication between client and server is encrypted.
 All important events are stored as logs.

 ## Requirements
 - Python>=3.8
-- mysql-connector==2.2.9
-- PyQt5==5.15.0
-- PyQt5-sip==12.8.0
-- PyQt5-stubs==5.14.2.2
+- more in file requirements.txt

 `pip install -r requirements.txt`

 ## Server
 Based on multi-theading architecture so it can serve many users at the same time.
 Support for Internet Protocol version 4 and 6.
-Using MySQL databse.
+Using MySQL databse tkat keeps:
-Database keeps:
 - users data (id, username, hashed password, token, current room)
 - room data (id, name, owner)